ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 385 MB/s at 16M blocksize are OK since this benchmark was on a btrfs filesystem (with a bit more overhead due to copy-on-write).

-To confirm the USB-C port *not* having to share bandwidth with the four USB3-A receptacles I set up an `/dev/md0` as raid0 with another EVO750, formatted it with ext4 and let again an `iozone -e -I -a -s 500M -r 4k -r 16384k -i 0 -i 1 -i 2` run:
+To confirm the USB-C port *not* having to share bandwidth with the four USB3-A receptacles I set up an `/dev/md0` as raid0 with another EVO 750, formatted it with ext4 and let again an `iozone -e -I -a -s 500M -r 4k -r 16384k -i 0 -i 1 -i 2` run:

                                                               random    random
               kB  reclen    write  rewrite    read    reread    read     write